 Carers 'N Cubs

-The afternoon kids class is for ages 7 - 12.
+The afternoon kids classes are for ages 5 - 7 and 8 - 12.
 Our daytime homeschool kids class is for ages 6 - 12.
 Our Kids class covers Aerial Silks, Lyra Static Trapeze & Aerial Hammock.
 Some days you may learn all of the them, other times the focus may be on one apparatus.
 This is a mixed level class.
 Class follows the ACT school terms.

 Open practice sessions are a supervised training sessions, where you can try what you've learned in class or something you've been wanting to practice.
 All apparatus are available for use during the open session. *Teaching is not permitted during open practice.*

 Monday - Beginner Yoga.
 You will learn the basics of moves in this class.
 It will focus on breaking down each move & using correct alignment.

 Wednesday - Mixed Level Vinyasa.
 This is a vinyasa style yoga class designed for all student levels.
 Develop strength, stamina, and mental focus while flowing through accessible but challenging yoga postures.